- Things to Know

 - Antibiotics are drugs used to treat bacterial infections.
 Viral infections do not respond to antibiotic treatment.

 - Antibiotics have been used for a long time and are frequently prescribed.
-Because of this widespread use, the infectious bacteria the antibiotics were designed target have adapted and changed, making the drugs less effective.
+Because of this widespread use, the infectious bacteria the antibiotics were designed to target have adapted and changed, making the drugs less effective.
 This is antibiotic resistance.

 - Antibiotics are not effective against viral infections such as the common cold, most sore throats, and the flu.
 Using antibiotics when they are not needed contributes to antibiotic resistance and unwanted side effects.